Can Neurofeedback Help ASD ?

 Treatment options are limited and the latest NHS NICE Clinical Guidelines focus on behavioral therapy and medication when behavior is particularly challenging.

-There is increasing interest in Applied Behaviour Analysis (ABA) for ASD, a behavioural training approach that aims to modify behaviour using ‘Operant Conditioning’ techniques whereby behaviour can be learned through rewarding the desired behaviour and punishing undesired behaviour.
+There is a lot of interest in Applied Behaviour Analysis (ABA) for ASD, a behavioural training approach that aims to modify behaviour using ‘Operant Conditioning’ techniques whereby behaviour can be learned through rewarding the desired behaviour and punishing undesired behaviour.

-There is no doubt that such approaches can work to change behaviour (early Neurofeedback was also based on the same principle), and animal trainers use exactly the same techniques, but these approaches only work to the extent of the behavioural scenarios specifically taught.
+There is no doubt that ABA can work to change behaviour, and animal trainers use exactly the same techniques.
+But these approaches only work to the extent of the behavioural scenarios specifically taught.

 - Do I want to train behaviour to respond more ‘appropriately’ (ABA) or train the underlying brain mechanisms to function better (Neurofeedback) ?